thomastoledo/thomastoledo.github.io/_posts/2025-05-01-angular-training-setup.md

 In `public`, there is a favicon.
 Leave it as it is for now.
 In `src`, there are our sources.
 Where we will code.

-`styles.scsss` is for global styles.
+`styles.scss` is for global styles.
 They will apply overall the app, no matter the component.
 `main.ts` is the entry point of our app.
 `index.html` is the file where the app will be "injected".